• About

 1. Measure the width of the armrests of your particular treadmill.
 I measured from the outside edges, and mine is 92cm across.

 3. Find a wooden board in the measurements you want your desk to be.
-I went to the hardware store and had them cut me a pine board into a 92cm x 30 cm rectangle.
+I went to the hardware store and had them cut a 30cm width board at 92cm, forming a 92cm x 30 cm rectangle.
 While I was there, I bought a package of 4 eye hooks, and some bungee cords.

 5. My desk was pretty much done!